Spicy Story of curry-loving centenarian tickles tastebuds of the media all over again

 on behalf of Bupa Care Services

-The Nan Who Loves Naan hits nearly 300 headlines – thanks to hot, hot, hot public relations agency
+The Nan Who Loves Naan hits nearly 300 headlines – thanks to hot, hot, hot Edinburgh PR agency

 A CURRY-loving 103-year-old who says spicy food is the secret to her long life has been nominated for a top award – and her story has made an enormous splash in the media thanks to our Edinburgh PR agency.

 News that Margaret Phillips had been nominated for Scotland’s Curry Lover of the Year title made her an online sensation for a second year running, with the story garnering press and web attention all across the UK.